TownLake/blog-samrhea/content/posts/2024/2024-09-21-workers-ai-watch/index.md

 ![Talk to Shortcut](./media/talk-to-shortcut.PNG)

 And it will respond with a description that I can read or listen to if I had my headphones in!
-(Again, I need to fix that second `Get Dictionary Value` to remove the `response` bit).

 ![Shortcut Response](./media/shortcut-response.PNG)

 ## What's next?

-This is a far cry from what Apple Intelligence aims to be.
-It's still useful, though, in the same way that the ChatGPT app from OpenAI can be for one-off queries.
+This is, admittedly, just one piece of what Apple Intelligence aims to be.
+It's still useful, though, in the same way that the ChatGPT app from OpenAI is useful.

-The real value from Apple Intelligence will be its ability to read from all of the data already on your device and to interact with the actions your device can take.
+The real value from Apple Intelligence will be its ability to read from all of the data already on your device.
+"Hey Siri, when does my mom's flight land and when should I leave for the airport to pick her up?"
+In theory, Apple Intelligence will be able to look through my inbox for the tickets she forwarded me and use my current location to answer that question.
 That should be fantastic.

-Until then, this Shortcut covers one of the use cases that Apple Intelligence does intend to solve - more generic questions.
+I'll still want to ask about random information, though.
+Like, "Hey Cloudflare, what would be the ideal way for a Roman legion to defend Sintra given its proximity to the coast and the mountainous terrain?" _This is a real thing I have asked._ This Shortcut covers that use case long before Apple Intelligence can.

-That said, you can imagine a few different use cases where you would want to expand on this concept even after Apple Intelligence lands.
-You extend this beyond just the basic LLM to also pull in data or materials from your organization and then team members in the field can use a shortcut to query it.
-You have specific system prompts that you want to apply when asking an AI to rewrite something - [prompts more specific](https://blog.samrhea.com/posts/2024/tone-rewriter/) than what Apple Intelligence will provide.
-It's going to take a village.
+You can also imagine a few different use cases where you would want to expand on this concept after Apple Intelligence lands.
+You could configure this beyond just the basic LLM to also pull in data or materials from your organization.
+Then team members in the field can use a shortcut to ask questions about your corporate wiki.
+You could have specific system prompts that you want to apply when asking an AI to rewrite something - [prompts more specific](https://blog.samrhea.com/posts/2024/tone-rewriter/) than what Apple Intelligence will provide.
+It's going to take a village of agents to get to this future.
+And now I am one step closer to needing my phone even less.